Roll20/help.roll20.net/_posts/2012-09-05-dice-rolling-reference.md

 The overall format for target number rolls is <code>/roll NdX+m[>|<]t</code> where N is the number of dice to roll, X is the number of sides of the dice, m is the (optional) modifier applied to each dice roll, and t is the target number.
 A success occurs when a rolled dice value plus any modifiers is equal to or greater than the target number, or less than or equal to the target number, depending on the symbol used.

+## Rerolling Dice

+Several systems require that certain dice be reroll, for example brutal weapons in D&D 4e require any 1s or 2s to be re-rolled and the orignal die value ignored.

+To use reroll, just do <code>/roll 2d8r<2</code>.
+Roll20 will roll 2 d8 and reroll any 1s or 2s, dropping the original die value.
+If reroll for a specific value is needed the comparison operator can be left of. <code>/roll 2d8r8</code> will reroll any 8s. > and < can be used as comparisons and the r suffix can be specified multiple times. <code>/roll 2d8r1r3r5r7</code> would roll 2d8 and re-roll any odd number.

+<div class='diceroller'>/roll 2d8r<2</div>

 ## FATE Dice

 Roll20 also supports FATE dice (used for FATE, FUDGE, and other systems).
 Roll20 accurately simulates FATE dice as 6-sided dice in which two sides are 0, two sides are +1, and two sides are -1.